yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-QSPI.rst

 .. note::

-    The sf command is used to access SPI flash, supporting read/write/erase and a few other functions.
+    The sf command is used to access SPI NOR flash, supporting read/write/erase and a few other functions.
 For more information on sf command in U-boot please refer to the u-boot documentation: `here <https://u-boot.readthedocs.io/en/latest/usage/cmd/sf.html>`__.
+    And for accessing SPI NAND flash, the mtd command is used, supporting read/write/erase and bad block management.

 .. ifconfig:: CONFIG_part_variant in ('AM65X', 'J721E')